vannguyengd/gooddata-ui/website/versioned_docs/version-8.12.0/10_vis__insight_view.md

 ```
 **NOTE**: Make sure to also include CSS styles for the visualizations you expect to appear in the InsightView.
 See the [integration guide](06_cloudnative__integration.md#step-2-include-styles) for more information.

-**NOTE**: A set of options in `config` is different for each type of visualization.
-The type expected on InsightView is the same as the type of the configuration expected on the respective React component.
+**NOTE**: The options in `config` are different for each visualization type.
+The type expected in InsightView is the same as the expected configuration type in the respective React component.

 ## Example